kgwiazdak/tracr_experiment/README.md

 I didn’t add input/output pairs in purpose to check whether LLM can predict task without this information.
 #### Important classes
-restapi - api to communicate with ChatGPT O1 tracr_models - class that produces files
+restapi.py - api to communicate with ChatGPT O1

+tracr_models.py - class that produces files